 When delaying your Medicare Part B coverage, ensuring that the underlying health care plan you have in place meets creditable standards is essential.
-Unfortunately, plans such as TRICARE, Veterans Benefits, COBRA, and CHAMPVA do not qualify, nor do retiree plans, so check carefully before making any decisions!
+Unfortunately, plans such as TRICARE, Veterans Benefits, COBRA, and CHAMPVA do not qualify or retiree plans, so check carefully before making any decisions!

-To ensure your Medicare Part D plan is creditable and avoid the late enrollment penalty, watch for programs that may not meet requirements.
+Watch for programs that may not meet requirements to ensure your Medicare Part D plan is creditable and avoid the late enrollment penalty.
 These include a prescription discount or coupon plans and drug coverage that does not offer equal value to a regular Medicare Part D plan.